Eyewitness identification

 In eyewitness identification, in criminal law, evidence is received from a witness "who has actually seen an event and can so testify in court".
+Eyewitness testimony is often seen by jurors as the most compelling type of evidence.
+Because eyewitness testimony can be unreliable, courts have many ways of attempting to ensure its truthfulness, including cross-examination by opposing counsel, line-up requirements, jury instructions, and expert testimony to inform jurors of the potential risks of eyewitness testimony.

-The Innocence Project states that "Eyewitness misidentification is the single greatest cause of wrongful convictions nationwide, playing a role in more than 75% of convictions overturned through DNA testing."
+Nonetheless, the Innocence Project states that "Eyewitness misidentification is the single greatest cause of wrongful convictions nationwide, playing a role in more than 75% of convictions overturned through DNA testing."
 This non-profit organization uses DNA evidence to reopen criminal convictions that were made before DNA testing was available as a tool in criminal investigations.

 Even before DNA testing revealed wrongful convictions based on eyewitness identifications, courts recognized and discussed the limits of eyewitness testimony.
 The late U.S. Supreme Court Justice William J. Brennan, Jr. observed in 1980 that "At least since United States v.
 Wade, 388 U.S. 218 (1967), the Court has recognized the inherently suspect qualities of eyewitness identification evidence, and described the evidence as "notoriously unreliable", while noting that juries were highly receptive to it.
 Similarly, in the United Kingdom, the Criminal Law Review Committee, writing in 1971, stated that cases of mistaken identification "constitute by far the greatest cause of actual or possible wrong convictions".

-Historically, Brennan said that "All the evidence points rather strikingly to the conclusion that there is almost nothing more convincing [to a jury] than a live human being who takes the stand, points a finger at the defendant, and says 'That's the one!'"
+Brennan said that "All the evidence points rather strikingly to the conclusion that there is almost nothing more convincing [to a jury] than a live human being who takes the stand, points a finger at the defendant, and says 'That's the one!'"
 Another commentator observed that the eyewitness identification of a person as a perpetrator was persuasive to jurors even when "far outweighed by evidence of innocence."

-Known cases of eyewitness error

-The Innocence Project has facilitated the exoneration of 214 men who were wrongfully convicted of crimes as a result of faulty eyewitness evidence.
-A number of these cases have received substantial attention from the media.

-Jennifer Thompson was a college student in North Carolina in 1984, when a man broke into her apartment, put a knife to her throat, and raped her.
-According to her own account, she studied her rapist throughout the incident with great determination to memorize his face.
-"I studied every single detail on the rapist's face.
-I looked at his hairline; I looked for scars, for tattoos, for anything that would help me identify him.
-When and if I survived the attack, I was going to make sure that he was put in prison and he was going to rot."
+Laws on eyewitness evidence in criminal cases